-- Delivery and monitoring of multi-agency priorities and procedures to protect and safeguard children and adults in the local area, in compliance with published arrangements, thresholds and statutory guidance. - Close partnership working and engagement, including with education (at strategic and operational level) and other relevant agencies, allowing better identification of and response to harm and assuring itself that safeguarding practice is personcentred and outcome focused. - The implementation of effective information sharing arrangements between agencies, including data sharing that facilitates joint analysis between partner agencies. - Delivery of high-quality and timely rapid reviews and statutory reviews (SARs, LCSPRs and DHRs), with the impact of learning from local and national reviews and independent scrutiny clearly evidenced in the annual report. - The provision of appropriate multi-agency safeguarding professional development and training. - Seeking of, and responding to, feedback from children and families about their experiences of services and co-designing services to ensure children and adults from different communities and groups can access the help and protection they need. - Maintaining oversight of work with people who are rough sleeping and the work of the Domestic Abuse Strategic Partnership.
+- Delivery and monitoring of multi-agency priorities and procedures to protect and safeguard children and adults in the local area, in compliance with published arrangements, thresholds and statutory guidance. - Close partnership working and engagement, including with education (at strategic and operational level) and other relevant agencies, allowing better identification of and response to harm and assuring itself that safeguarding practice is personcentred and outcome focused. - The implementation of effective information sharing arrangements between agencies, including data sharing that facilitates joint analysis between partner agencies. - Delivery of high-quality and timely rapid reviews and statutory reviews (SARs, LCSPRs, DHRs), with the impact of learning from local and national reviews and independent scrutiny clearly evidenced in the annual report. - The provision of appropriate multi-agency safeguarding professional development and training. - Seeking of, and responding to, feedback from children and families about their experiences of services and co-designing services to ensure children and adults from different communities and groups can access the help and protection they need.